q-viper/q-viper.github.io/_posts/2020-08-11-drawing-simple-geometrical-shapes-on-python-using-numpy-and-visualize-it-with-matplotlib.md

 The difference of OpenCV's and our method's output is not that bad.
 But as always, the difference depends on the size of the shape.

 ## Finally
 We have written simple methods to perform basic geometric shapes drawing.
-Now on bonus topic i will add these methods on our Image Processing class.
+Now on bonus topic I will add these methods on our Image Processing class.

 ## Bonus Topic